Endargo/echoes-of-the-past/echoes-of-the-past.md

 Library - has a secret door to treasury (WIS (Perceprtion) DC 18).

 Treasury - contains 5000G worth of valuables in total and Amulet of the Devout +1.
-Amulet lies on a pedestal, and lifting it will trigger magic trap dealing everyone who can see it 4d8 Radiant damage (WIS (Perception) check DC20 to spot, can be deactivated only by dispelling magic from the pedestal).
+Amulet lies on a pedestal, and lifting it will trigger magic trap dealing everyone who can see it 4d8 Radiant damage (WIS (Perception) check DC20 to spot, can be deactivated by dispelling magic from the pedestal, or placing another magic item before collecting amulet).
 Connected to library, also can be reached from chapel but cannot return back.

 ### Meeting Neshat